Uribouz/badminton-matching-app/README.md

 14. calling calculateFirstPriorityPlayer too many times ( not efficient).
 13. Improve UI
 16. Improve add function to set only selected players into a match
+8. can add courts depends on how many players